norswap/autumn/doc/autumn/guide/7-side-effects.md

 tell is to try one branch, and go back (*backtrack*) if that fails, to try another branch.

 The problem is that while parsing, we may provoke side effects.
-We want to only retain the side-effects that were produced by parsers that actually suceeded, and whose ancestors all succeeded.
+We want to only retain the side effects that were produced by parsers that actually suceeded, and whose ancestors all succeeded.
 The best way to see this is to think about ASTs: it wouldn't be very useful if we produced a tree that included nodes for grammatical constructs that didn't match.